 As such, your only option is just to wait until Microsoft Teams processes your request.

 By knowing these basic things, you and your teammates should be able to see all the files that have been shared in Microsoft Teams.

 Did you find this article useful?
 Let us know in the comment section below.

-- Create a library and give permission to all the team members and add the library as a tab.
+- Create a library, give all the team members permission, and add the library as a tab.